OpenTalker/SadTalker/README.md

 #### Generating 2D face from a single Image from default config.

 ```bash
 python inference.py --driven_audio <audio.wav> --source_image <video.mp4 or picture.png>
 ```
 The results will be saved in `results/$SOME_TIMESTAMP/*.mp4`.
+**More examples and configuration and tips can be founded in the [best practice documents](docs/best_practice.md) .**

-Or a local gradio demo similar to our [hugging-face demo](https://huggingface.co/spaces/vinthony/SadTalker) can be run by:
+A local gradio demo similar to our [hugging-face demo](https://huggingface.co/spaces/vinthony/SadTalker) can be run by:

 ```bash